bathtub/heartbreaking/heartbreaking.md

 - Eliminating use of C++ RTTI and exception handling, or pull in libc++abi (with now-included libunwind).
 - Write a C interface: take a look at the `llvm-c`/`clang-c` headers.

+### LibTomCrypt
+I've yet to actually try it myself.
+Not sure about speed.
+But, public domain!

+### GnuTLS
+If your project is GPL, of course.
+Also, in case you didn't see the memo: GMP (starting with version 6.0.0) now once again allows GPL **2** licensing, and no longer forces LGPL3.

 ---